Chinese Premier Li Touts Trade In Rare Australia Visit - UrduPoint

 Chinese Premier Li Touts Trade In Rare Australia Visit

-Sydney, (APP - UrduPoint / Pakistan Point News - 15th Jun, 2024) China's Premier Li Qiang will toast a turnaround in trade ties with Australia on Sunday by visiting a major winegrowing region that was hit by Beijing's sanctions.
+Sydney, (APP - UrduPoint / Pakistan Point News - 16th Jun, 2024) Chinese Premier Li Qiang is toasting a turnaround in trade ties with Australia on Sunday with a trip to a major winegrowing region that was hit by Beijing's sanctions.

 The highest ranking Chinese official to visit Australia in seven years, Li's four-day trip offers the prospect of lucrative trade after Beijing lifted punitive measures against a string of major Australian exports.